aiman-al-masoud/deixiscript/README.md

 - ordinal anaphora, first/second (or "the other...")

 - less than greater than as vague commands (tell)

-- most used derivation clauses (annotations) get their own LLangAst

 ## Limitations (Out of Scope Problems)